 Take a photo of the objects that hold meaning

-It’s important that your able to let go of some sentimental items, as this will increase your motivation to declutter and to let go of some of those guilty or heavy emotions that may have held you down for so long in the decluttering process.
+As you let of more items go this will increase your motivation to declutter and to let go of some of those guilty or heavy emotions that may have held you down for so long in the decluttering process.
 It’s crazy to think objects can have that kind of control over us, isn’t it?
 We need to decide at some point if we want to take that power back or not.
-This doesn’t mean we need to let go of everything we own, but holding onto just a few very meaningful items will hold more value than having many that just get thrown back into some storage box or in a shelf and leave you with years’ worth of objects to be responsible for.
+This doesn’t mean we need to let go of everything we own, but holding onto just a few very meaningful items will hold more value than having many that just get thrown back into some storage box.

 Focus on decluttering those items that do not hold a lot of value first